ravikishoreg/brightly/README.md

 # Brightly - Interactive Quiz Platform

-A simple quiz platform built with vanilla JavaScript and Vite.
-Answers for the questions might be available in the page itself.
+A simple quiz platform built with JavaScript and Vite.
+Answers for the static questions will be available in the page itself.
 Intended audience is kids.
 Avoiding server infra altogether.
-Generated mostly with GenAI in couple of days.
-If you find any questions incorrect, please let me know.
+Generated mostly with GenAI, added tests for maths questions.
+If you find any questions incorrect, please raise a ticket/PR.

 ## Quick Start